dragona/android-intro/01_UserName/readme.md

     }

     /**
-     * Todo 1: get the user input if any and print all inputs in the editText display *
+     * Get the user input if any and show all inputs in the EditText display *
      * @param view
      */